The Best Ski Resorts for Night Skiing in North America

 Big White, Canada

-Ski under bright lights at the largest night skiing area in Western Canada, at Big White, from 3:30-8 p.m., Tuesday through Saturday.
+Ski under bright lights at the largest night skiing area in Western Canada.
+Skiers and riders can chill under the stars at Big White, from 3:30-8 p.m., Tuesday through Saturday.
 The lights on the Bullet Express and Plaza Chair give you access to acres upon acres of terrain.
-Big White’s night lift capacity exceeds 3,000 people per hour as the Plaza and Bullet high-speed chairs bring skiers and riders to the top of the longest vertical drop (1,955 feet from the top of the Bullet lift) of all night skiing areas in North America.
+Big White’s night lift capacity exceeds 3,000 people per hour, as the Plaza and Bullet high-speed chairs bring skiers and riders to the top of the longest vertical drop (1,955 feet from the top of the Bullet lift) that you’ll find at any North America ski area with night skiing.
 Its TELUS Park terrain park is open Friday and Saturday nights.

 » View Big White Lodging Options